 One can explain Blockchain technology in many different ways.
 Looking at blockchain through the lens of cryptocurrencies has been the dominant narrative until recently.
-Bitcoin is the first thing most people will associate with blockchain technology but facilitating cryptocurrency transactions is only one use case out of many.
+Bitcoin is the first thing most people will associate with blockchain technology but storing cryptocurrency transactions is only one use case out of many.
 We would like to take a step back and look at blockchain in more general terms from the perspective of a computer scientist in this article.

 The Blockchain is a Data Structure

 An array is a number of enumerated elements.
-These elements can be numbers, letters, words or even files.
-The indices allow you to access any element individually, so if you want to change some entry in an array and you know it’s location, you have instant access.
+These elements can be numbers, letters, words or even entire files.
+The indices allow you to access any element individually, so if you want to modify an entry in an array and you know it’s location, you have instant access.

 If you are searching for a specific piece of data in your linked list you will look at the first node, the head of the linked list.
-If it is not the element you were looking for, you follow the link or pointer, that will lead you to the next node.
+If it is not the element you were looking for, you follow the pointer, that will lead you to the next node.
 If this node does not contain the data you were looking for either, you continue by following the links throughout all nodes until you find the desired data.

 The blockchain is like a linked list in the context of data structures.
 The blockchain also separates the data into containers - the blocks.
 The blocks are quite analogous to nodes in a linked list.
 Each block contains a reference, which is the hash of the preceding block.
 This serves as a link to the preceding block and establishes the order throughout the chain of blocks.